As said above: In spite of an immense lot of research

 Most scientists in the field may perhaps feel

-inconvenient with this idea, regarding it too abstract for any practical
+inconvenient with this idea, regarding it too abstract for any

-in biochemistry?
+why shouldn't it in biochemistry?

 In fact, such number series could be compared